cockroachdb/docs/v19.2/performance-benchmarking-with-tpc-c-100k-warehouses.md

 ## Step 8.
 Run the benchmark

-Once the allocations finish, run the TPC-C benchmark for 30 minutes on each VM with `workload`:
+Once the allocations finish, run TPC-C for 30 minutes on each VM with `workload`:

 {{site.data.alerts.callout_info}}
 It is critical to run the benchmark from the workload nodes in parallel, so start them as simultaneously as possible.